 Although I am a first-year student at DePaul, this first quarter has been very insightful in learning how to balance student life along with being a commuter student.
 There are several aspects to student life, including but not limited to academic studies, work, and social life.
 As I have been acclimating to a new schedule of work, college and interning, I found that it is crucial to do or implement these 10 things.

 1. Make a schedule and stick to it

 These past months, my schedule has morphed into something more complicated than it ever was.
 For one, I have two different class schedules for different days.
-Additionally, I have a work schedule that changes week to week, and a second job and internship to work into each week.
+Additionally, I have a work schedule that changes week to week, and a second job to work into each week.
 This is all on top of being a full-time student.
 I have found it is vital to write out my schedule on a calendar to be able to visualize the tasks and places I must be.
 For my work schedule I like to use Google Calendar.
 Below is an example of this week’s work calendar.
 I no longer write out my class schedule because I have gotten used to it.